biodatlab/deep-learning-skooldio/README.md

-# Deep learning: Skooldio
+# Introduction to Deep learning: Skooldio

-This is a repository for the Skooldio Deep Learning course.
+This is a repository for the Skooldio's Introduction to Deep Learning course.
 It includes the notebooks for the course as follows:

 - Introduction to Pytorch